module Skeleton (A : Traversal.A) (G : G) : sig .. end

 - a node

-is ``long'' if dist(u,e) >= tfac * dist(r,u) + tadd
+u is ``long'' if dist(u,e) >= tfac * dist(r,u) + tadd

-is the descendant of u
+where e is the descendant of u that is furthest from u

 - the ``branch'' of a node

-is the path from u
+u is the path from u to its furthest

-descendant e
+descendant e,

 - the skeleton is the union of the branches of long nodes.

-module Bfs: Traversal.Bfs
+module Bfs: Traversal.Bfs(A)(G)

 val of_graph_comp : ?tfac:float ->